 Don’t have an IP?
 No problem, it can be made in a Crockpot Express or as a Ninja Foodi recipe too with the lid that is not attached.
 As long as it is electric and has the high pressure function this can be made to be enjoyed year round really.

-- Bag of black eyed peas – can use frozen or canned but time will be different than that in the recipe card below
+You are going to start with a dry bag of black eyed peas.
+You can use frozen or canned but time will be different than that in the recipe card below and the texture will be different (not as pleasant).
+There is NO soaking required for this, the pot does all the work.

-- Rice – make separately, here’s how to make perfect Instant Pot white rice
+Rice you will make separately, here’s how to make perfect Instant Pot white rice to fold into the end when done or serve underneath like you see here.

 When it comes to adding vegetables really the sky is the limit.
 The only thing you really want to remember is that everything should be submerged to get tender.
 If you add too many then they will sit out of the sauce/liquid and not work well.

-Can you use canned and pre cooked black eyed peas instead of dry?
+Can you use canned black eyed peas instead of dry?

 Now with our Instant Pot red beans and rice I have used canned and it worked but in that dish you want them softer, at least we do.